 I had the opportunity to watch an event for kyudo – “the way of the bow” (as in the bow and arrow in archery) for the first time.
-The participants moved extremely slowly and at times stayed transfixed like statues.
-They seemed composed, calm and peaceful.
-The place was silent.
+The participants moved extremely slowly and at times stayed transfixed like statues – composed and calm.
+The place was filled with silence.
 Here’s a video on kyudo and a display of the practice:

 - “Kyudo – Mariko Satake／Interview – Is Japan Cool?
 Dou（弓道 – 佐竹 万里子)”, by ANA Global Channel, Aug 22, 2017 (“practice” from 6:03 to 8:39.
 8:47 mins in total).

 - Notes: 1) the Q&A interview, which explains kyudo, is insightful and seems profound.
 2) I’ve listed some quotes from Satake sensei, that touched me, at the end.
 3) A thank you to San Diego Kyudo for pointing out this video on their FB page (posted on Aug 29, 2017).

 Later, before a kendo practice, I mentioned the event to Yokoyama sensei and expressed my amazement at the slowness and stillness of the participants.
 Then he asked me: “Do you think that kyudo and kendo are different?”

 I thought the answer was fairly obvious and replied that they were completely different.
 Apart from the distinct physical instruments, I noted the slowness, stillness and silence of those in kyudo in contrast to the speed, action and kiai of those in kendo.
 He smiled and replied “They’re identical (一緒だよ – isshodayo).”